-Severance taxes are taxes on the extraction of natural resources (including oil and natural gas).
-These taxes constitute only a small percentage of state and local general revenue nationally, but are often a substantial share of revenue in a few, natural resource-rich states—notably, Alaska, North Dakota, and Wyoming.
+Severance taxes are taxes on the extraction of natural resources such as oil and natural gas.
+These taxes constitute only a small percentage of state and local general revenue nationally, but can account for a substantial share of revenue in a few, natural resource-rich states—notably, Alaska, North Dakota, and Wyoming.

 The volatility of severance taxes poses a challenge to states in which they are an important revenue source, requiring such states to have flexible budgeting arrangements, other readily exploitable revenue sources, or significant rainy-day funds to accommodate unforeseen changes in severance tax revenue flows.